mathewgomas-alfred/mathewgomas.io/user_manual/animation.rst

 .. image:: /images/en/Introduction_to_animation_17.png

-Our walkcycle is gone from the time-line docker!
+Our walkcycle is gone from the timeline docker!
 This is a feature actually.
 A full animation can have so many little parts that an animator might want to remove the layers they're not working on from the timeline docker.
 So you manually have to add them.